-Leslie Kwan is an American harpsichordist, and the founder and Managing Director of Lionsgate Music, a new charity dedicated to supporting the NHS through live chamber music concerts exclusively for hospital staff, patients and their families in the United Kingdom.
+Leslie Kwan is an American harpsichordist, and the founder of The Monarch Network, a new media- production company that commissions and presents music-based digital content exclusively in support of hospital staff, patients and their families at NHS hospitals in the United Kingdom.

 Highlights of Ms Kwan's career include Associate Marketing Director of the Boston Symphony Orchestra from September 2015 where she was managed niche cultural partnerships and events across all BSO brands, audience development for the Young Professionals Group, and the launch Medical Card programme between the BSO, local hospitals and medical schools in Boston, MA.

 Recruited in 2016 by the Handel + Haydn Society as Acting Marketing Director, Leslie managed all marketing, communications and digital platforms for the organisation, launched H+H's digital concert hall, and secured corporate sponsorships in support of the organisation’s fundraising goals.
 In 2018, Ms Kwan was invited by the Chineke!
 Foundation in London to manage the charity's press, marketing, communications and social media platforms.